denizzeybek/denizzeybek/README.md

 ### <div align="center">👋 Hello, I'm Deniz!, working on Front-End Development Technologies 👨‍💻  🚀</div>

 I'm a passionate developer utilizing the Vue.js 3 framework to make my projects modern and user-friendly.
-I take pride in developing projects with technologies like TypeScript, Ant Design Vue, and Tailwind CSS.
+I take pride in developing projects with technologies like TypeScript, PrimeVue, Ant Design Vue, and Tailwind CSS.
 Feel free to explore my projects and don't hesitate to reach out! 🚀